malchata/yall.js/README.md

 <script>document.documentElement.classList.remove("no-js");</script>
 ```

-From here, you can write some CSS that hides elements with a class of `lazy` when the `no-js` class is present on the document:
+From here, you can write some CSS that hides elements with a class of `lazy` when the `no-js` class is present on the `<html>` element:

 ```css
 .no-js .lazy{